tessaSAC/stitch-in-time/readme.md

 > ### 😬 Tip
 >
 > If, after running both commands, you see the error `Capacitor could not find the web assets directory "pathToYourRepo/dist"`, try running `yarn build` or `npm build` before running `npx cap sync` a second time.
+If all goes well, you'll get a confirmation message similar to this one: `Sync finished in 0.011s`.

 &nbsp;